How behavioural debt builds, and how to clear it

 Every extra step adds drag, and you don’t notice until the behaviour drops off entirely.

-Why the interest compounds
+Why the cost compounds

 Signals of behavioural debt

-• Users drop off
+users drop off

-• Manual glue props up broken flows
+manual glue props up broken flows

-• Decisions drift without a clear behavioural anchor
+decisions drift without a clear behavioural anchor

+Both matter.
+One slows your users.
 The other slows your teams.

 Here's where they usually play out: